-4.2 Technical and infrastructural preconditions
+4.3 Technical and infrastructural preconditions

-4.2.1 The operator shall possess infrastructure in terms of size, technologies installed and characteristics of the operations, which are suitable for the activities performed on site.
+4.3.1 The operator shall possess infrastructure in terms of size, technologies installed, and characteristics that are suitable for the activities performed on site.
 Suitability of site shall be assessed by a risk assessment for all tasks performed on site and include the identification of hazards, the assessment of risk and, where appropriate, the elimination or reduction of the risk, and documentation of the process.

-4.2.2 Employees handling lamp waste shall properly use required personal protective equipment as identified by a risk assessment.
+4.3.2 Employees handling lamp waste shall properly use required personal protective equipment as identified by a risk assessment.

-4.2.3 Collection facilities, including storage areas, shall be designed, organised, and maintained to provide safe access to and egress from the site, and to avoid access by unauthorised persons.
+4.3.3 Logistics facilities including storage areas shall be designed, organised, and maintained to provide safe access to and egress from the site, and avoid access by unauthorised persons.

-4.2.4 Collection facilities shall be secured to prevent damage to and theft of WEEE and components thereof.
+4.3.4 Logistics facilities shall be secured to prevent damage to and theft of WEEE and components thereof.